clupasq/regex-crossword-goodies/README.md

 ## Release notes

+### 0.1.4

+Fixed Player puzzles page bug - filtering functionality was not working, because it was gtetting initialized before puzzle data was received from the server.

 ### 0.1.3

 Player puzzles page - replaced the *Only show unsolved unambiguous* option with two options: *Hide solved* and *Hide ambiguous*.